 Day seven was another easy one, our shortest day, a pleasant 13-km hike from Obervellach, ending with a tough midday climb to the Danielsberg summit where a terrific reward awaited us.

 Shortly after, there was a huge old wooden house perched high above the valley.
 It was a beautiful place, but clearly abandoned.
 And, as we had often seen along the way, it had its own private chapel.
 No doubt the isolation of these alpine farms made it impossible to get to mass on Sunday, so each one built its own private chapel that, along with the numerous wayside shrines, meant that the locals were never too far from God.
-Religion continues to play a big part in the locals’ lives as the shrines, mostly crosses, are nearly always decorated with fresh flowers and votive candles, which have their own section in the local supermarkets.
+Religion continues to play a big role in the locals’ lives as the shrines, mostly crosses, are perfectly maintained and nearly always decorated with fresh flowers and votive candles, which have their own section in the local supermarkets.

 The trail continued to remain high above the valley all the way to the Niederfalkenstein castle, which looked distinctly mediaeval, but in fact dated from the early 20th century.

 We then headed downhill to the valley, passing through the villages of Gappen, Penk and Kohlstatt.
-Down there, we found ourselves on the Alpe-Adria cycling trail and, all of a sudden, we encountered lots of cyclists, whereas we hadn’t seen another hiker all day.
+Down there, we found ourselves on the Alpe-Adria cycling trail and, all of a sudden, encountered lots of cyclists, whereas we hadn’t seen another hiker all day.
 The cycling trail was clearly much more popular than the hiking one!

 The final stage of the day’s hike was a tough climb in the midday heat to the top of the Danielsberg.
 This pyramid-shaped hill that stands in the middle of the Möll valley is made of harder rock than its surroundings and so was not eroded by glaciers to the same extent.
 Because of its strange shape, it took on spiritual relevance for the Celts and later for the Romans.